 Matching pursuit versus penalized least squares.
 Both steps (I) and (II) in our learning algorithm are generalizations of matching pursuit, and both can be replaced by generalizations of basis pursuit or Lasso.
-Step (I) can be replaced by group Lasso, where the groups are the groups of basis functions that correspond to all possible translated, rotated, scaled, and deformed versions of the templates in the current dictionary.
-Step (II) can be replaced by a different type of group Lasso, where the groups are formed across the aligned image patches from which we re-learn the template.
+Step (I) can be replaced by group Lasso, where the groups are the groups of basis functions that correspond to all possible translated, rotated, scaled and deformed versions of the templates in the current dictionary.
+Step (II) can be replaced by a different type of group Lasso, where the groups are formed across the aligned image patches from which we re-learn a template.
 Specifically, we group the coefficients of the same basis functions (up to local perturbations) across the aligned image patches, so that we always select the same set of basis functions for these aligned image patches.
-This is sometimes called multi-task learning [20] or support union recovery in multivariate regression [25].
+This is sometimes called multi-task learning [21] or support union recovery in multivariate regression [26].
 Such penalized least squares schemes can be much more expensive computationally than the corresponding versions of matching pursuit.

-- 4. Experiments.
+4. Experiments.
 This section presents experiments based on the unsupervised learning algorithm in the previous section.
-The data and code for reproducing the experimental results reported in this paper can be downloaded from the project page.
-1 - 4.1.
+The data and code for reproducing the experimental results reported in this paper can be downloaded from the project page 1 .

+4.1.
 Image representation.
 In order to learn the dictionaries of compositional patterns from training images, we run the algorithm for 10 iterations.
 We set $n^{(t)}$ to be a fixed value (default setting: 40) in the first 9 iterations.
 In the last iteration, we choose $n^{(t)}$ using the method described in subsection (3.2), and we use the templates with adaptively chosen $n^{(t)}$ to represent the training images.

-Figure 8 shows an example of selecting the number of templates T in the dictionary.
+Figure 8 shows examples of selecting the number of templates T in the dictionary.
 In each row, the first image is the training image.
-The remaining four blocks display the learned dictionaries of compositional patterns of basis functions in the form of active basis templates, as well as the representations of the training images using the learned dictionaries.
+The remaining four blocks display the learned dictionaries of active basis templates, as well as the representations of the training image using the learned dictionaries.
 The numbers of templates in the dictionaries are respectively 1, 2, 3, and 4.
-It takes about 10 seconds on a current desktop to learn a dictionary for the first image, which is of size 480×768 , and the running times for the other images are similar.
-Just as in Figures 3 and 7, each basis function or wavelet is illustrated by a bar at the same location and orientation, and with the same length as the corresponding wavelet.
+It takes about 10 seconds on a current desktop computer to learn a dictionary for the first image, which is of size 480×768 , and the running times for the other images are similar.
 All the templates are of the size 100×100 .
-We also display the adjusted BIC criterion for
+We also display the adjusted BIC criterion for each learned dictionary.
+The learned dictionaries are quite meaningful, and they give meaningful representations of the training images.
+It is interesting to observe how the dictionaries with only 1 template strive to represent the images.